isi-frischmann/ScanApp/README.md

 # Scan is an app where the user can check different grocery items for their price and if they are available in the Store.
+We used the Walmart API, FireBase and CoreData.

-HEllo First, you have to Scan a product to add it to your scanned List as you can see below:
+First, you have to Scan a product to add it to your scanned List as you can see below:

 ![GitHub ScanApp](/Video/scanItem.gif)